 - 1. The day when the Council holds its first annual meeting after the end of the Leader's term of office as a Councillor; or - 2.
-He/she resigns from office; or - 3.
-He/she is suspended from being a Councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - 4.
-He/she ceases to be a Councillor before the end of their term of office as a Councillor including as a result of statutory provisions; or - 5.
-He/she is removed from office by resolution of the Council.
+They resign from office; or - 3.
+They are suspended from being a Councillor under Part III of the Local Government Act 2000 (although he/she may resume office at the end of the period of suspension); or - 4.
+They cease to be a Councillor before the end of their term of office as a Councillor including as a result of statutory provisions; or - 5.
+They are removed from office by resolution of the Council.